glynnbird/tv/README.md

 - `metadata` - a 1KB JSON object that is returned when listing keys.
 We pack most programme data into here so that we can get nearly everything we need from just the programme list: e.g. `{"date":"2025-03-05","title":"A Cruel Love","watching":true,"on":"ITV","uptoep":"0","uptomax":"6","type":"Series","season":"","ts":1749823312}` - that is everything except the programme `description`, `stars` and `pic` fields which may take us over the 1KB limit.
 - `value` - JSON.stringified full document.

+The KV "list" API allows fetching of a list of key/metadata pairs (not the `value`) optionally by key prefix.
+We use this to list all the current Tv programmes with "list KV items starting with 'doc:'" or list archived programmes with "list KV items starting with 'archivedoc:'".
+This returns the id/metadata pairs which provides enough information to render as list of programmes.

+Only when fetching individual keys (e.g. when a user clicks on a single TV programme) do we fetch the "value" - the full JSON object.

 ```js
 {
   "key": "doc:1748465815905",